 Anyway, for this particular house, I proposed to combine the two common rooms to achieve the structure below to achieve a significant upgrade for the quality of the house:

 If you stay in an apartment, combining rooms to alter the structure of the house is probably the only possible remedy and the reason why I say “possible” is because it doesn’t mean this option is available to everyone.
 A lot of houses don’t have the option of a remedy at all.
 Combining rooms is not a cookie-cutter solution to all apartments.
 Everything still needs to be in the right sector.
-Why combining rooms is a remedy is because master bedroom is determined by which bedroom is the largest is the house – not where you sleep.
+Why combining rooms is a remedy because master bedroom is determined by which bedroom is the largest is the house – not where you sleep.
 We aren’t able to shift where the door or kitchen for apartments usually, which is why time and again, I keep telling everyone to hunt for a house together with a practitioner.
 Don’t expect a practitioner to go into a house and declare everything can be fixed.
 Feng shui doesn’t work that way.

 A Gentle Reminder For Prospective Clients

 If you have not read my previous blog post on why I screen my feng shui clients and what I go through, please do so if you have the time.
-I didn’t use to screen my feng shui clients, but I do now and for the same reason why I screen my BaZi clients.
-Reason I didn’t do this in the first place is because anyone who wanted to pay this amount of money would do some research on me first, but it turns out this wasn’t the case.
+I didn’t use it to screen my feng shui clients, but I do now and for the same reason why I screen my BaZi clients.
+The reason I didn’t do this in the first place is because anyone who wanted to pay this amount of money would do some research on me first, but it turns out this wasn’t the case.

 I’ll take the opportunity here to make a few things clear again:

-I know some people wonder what is happening to those toxic clients that I’ve accidentally let past my filter: they don’t realize that holding on to these believes or having such a naive way of seeing the world and their place in it is the reason why they are facing all the current challenges they have.
+I know some people wonder what is happening to those toxic clients that I’ve accidentally let past my filter: they don’t realize that holding on to these beliefs or having such a naive way of seeing the world and their place in it is the reason why they are facing all the current challenges they have.
 In their reality, colours can cure illness, ensure career progress or promise wealth.
-Life may give you such nuggets of positive psychological boosts, but life and the laws nature won’t let you make a joke of people who have put in the due hard work for their success.
+Life may give you such nuggets of positive psychological boosts, but life and the laws of nature won’t let you make a joke of people who have put in the due hard work for their success.
 It’s no surprise that houses with some of the worst feng shui structures I’ve seen and frankly their BaZi charts are just as bad.
 Bad BaZi charts exist, and so do bad houses and trust me when I say they are attracted to each other.
-Remember, the house you end up in is said to be fated and the cruel reality here is that not everybody deserves a good house.
+Remember, the house you end up in is said to be fated, and the cruel reality here is that not everybody deserves a good house.